 Relative affinity index is reflected in percentage:

-In previous example our selected profile and the Coca-Cola profile have a relative affinity index of 0,01%, meaning that 0,01% of all engaged users on the Coca-Cola profile are engaged on our profile as well.
+In the previous example, our selected profile and the Coca-Cola profile have a relative affinity index of 0,01%, meaning that 0,01% of all engaged users on the Coca-Cola profile are engaged on our profile as well.
 In Sotrender you will find users’ co-activities divided into two sections: profiles and industries.

 Relative Interactivity Index

-This is an index created in the basis of the Interactivity Index but which takes the size of the Page into account and therefore allows you to get a more accurate comparison of different Pages.
+This is an index created on the basis of the Interactivity Index but it takes the size of the Page into account.
+Therefore, it allows you to get a more accurate comparison of different Pages.